ColinWu0403/Portfolio-Website/README.md

 Source Code for my personal website, (when finished this can also be a template for others to use!)

 This website was built with Vue.js using Vite and TailwindCSS for styling.
-I used Vercel to deploy the website to [www.colinwu.net](https://www.colinwu.net/)
+The website is deployed with Vercel at [www.colinwu.net](https://www.colinwu.net/)

 ### Install Dependencies:
 ```